Welcome To Iowa Transparency

 What's New @ Iowa Transparency

-This is the updated link to the 2014 Iowa Vote Tally.
-Check out how much your Senator or Representative voted to spending during the last legislative session.
+This is the updated link to the 2014 Iowa Bill Tally.
+Check out how much your Senator or Representative sponsored to spend during the last legislative session.

-The June Newsletter has been added for the month.
-This month's newsletter looks at the Iowa Vote Tally data that is reported this month on the IOWA TRANSPARENCY Website.
+The October Newsletter has been added for the month.
+This month's newsletter looks at the need for transparency with union negotiations.

 About Public Interest Institute